allenai/rslearn/docs/ModelConfig.md

 Worker processes are also used to enumerate the windows in the rslearn dataset, and to determine which ones contain the layers that are needed.
-By default, the same number of workers used for data loader is used for this initialization.
+By default, the same number of workers used for the data loader is used for this initialization.
 However, it can be overridden by also setting `init_workers`.

 By default, `num_workers` is 0, which means the main process is used.
 Common values